 You should notify us in writing immediately on any change in information for your IC.

-If you are selling or transferring the imported goods to another person, please complete this Transfer of Ownership Form and submit it at least 14 days before the sale or transfer.
+If you are selling or transferring the imported goods to another person, please complete this Transfer of Ownership Letter and submit it at least 14 days before the sale or transfer.

-The new owner of the goods should also submit a declaration that the goods are for their use only.
+The new owner of the goods should also submit a New Ownership Declaration Letter that the goods are for their use only.